jakobnissen/jakobnissen.github.io/posts/badjulia.md

 For example, suppose you create an iterator that you need to process in two stages: First, you do some initialization with the first elements of the iterator.
 Perhaps it's an iterator of lines and you need to skip the header.
 After that, you iterate over the remaining arguments.
 You implement this as the functions `parse_header` and `parse_rest` In Julia, _you need to explicitly pass state between the functions_ - not to mention all the boilerplate code it introduces because you now can't iterate over the iterator in a for loop since that would "restart" the iterator.
 Well, _maybe_ it would, who knows if it's stateless!

 If you're a Julian reading this with scepticism, try implementing an interleaving iterator: It should take any number of iterators `x1, x2, ... xn` and produce a stream of their interleaved values: `x1_1, x2_x1, ... nx_1, x1_2 ... xn_m`.
-Easy peasy in Python, a nightmare in Julia because you have to juggle N states manually in the function.
+Easy peasy in Python, a headache in Julia because you have to juggle N states manually in the function.
 Or try re-implementing `zip` or a roundrobin iterator.

 ## Functional programming primitives are not well designed
-I didn't really notice this until I tried Rust, and Julias `Transducers` package, both of whom implements iterators way betters than Julia itself does.
+I didn't really notice this until I tried Rust, and Julias `Transducers` package, both of whom implements the foundations of functional programming (by this I mean map, filter etc.) way betters than Julia itself does.
 This issue is not _one single_ design problem, but rather a series of smaller issues about how Julia's iterators are just... generally not that well designed.

 1. `eachline(::String)` and `countlines(::String)` does _not_ iterate over lines, or count lines of strings.
 Instead, they interpret the strings as filenames, tries to open the file and iterate over the lines in it. _What?_ So, how do you operate on strings?
 You have to wrap the strings in `IO` objects first.
 Yeah. that's another gripe, there is no such type as a `Path` in Julia - it just uses strings.
 Why not?
 I honestly don't know, other than perhaps the Julia devs wanted to get 1.0 out and didn't have time to implement them.